dannyvankooten/www.dannyvankooten.com/content/blog/2024/2024-02-20-static-site-hosting-vps.md

 ### Uploading your site

-This site uses [gozer](https://github.com/dannyvankooten/gozer) to turn Markdown into HTML files and generate a RSS feed.
+This site uses [gozer](https://github.com/dannyvankooten/gozer) to turn Markdown into HTML files and generate an RSS feed.
 Uploading the site to our server is a simple case of rsync:

 ```